BeamMW/docs-gitbook/ecosystem/README.md

 ### Direct Payment Channels (a.k.a.
 Laser Beam)

 Beam supports creating direct payment channels between wallets that work similarly to Lightning Network payment channels.
 The purpose of those channels is to allow instant payments along the funded channel between two wallets with almost instant confirmation time and later on-chain settlement.
-We called this feature "Laser Beam," and it is perfect for streaming and micropayments.&#x20;
+We called this feature "Laser Beam," and it is perfect for streaming and micropayments.

 ### Tokens (a.k.a.
 Beam Confidential Assets) <a href="#tokens-a-k-a-beam-confidential-assets" id="tokens-a-k-a-beam-confidential-assets"></a>